 Patient history and physical examination are not sensitive enough to diagnose primary osteoporosis.
 Nonetheless, the physical examination is important for the diagnosis of secondary osteoporosis as well as the direction of further evaluation.
 The medical history provides valuable information regarding the presence of chronic conditions, behaviors, and level of physical fitness, all of which can increase or decrease the risk of osteoporosis.

-It is currently not possible to reverse established osteoporosis.
 The goal of therapy is to prevent osteoporosis or possibly to halt its progression.
 Ultimately, one third of all women and one sixth of all men will have a hip fracture.
 Vertebral compression fractures are even more problematic, with osteoporosis causing approximately 700,000 to 750,000 vertebral fractures a year.
 These fractures result in increased hospitalization, increased economic burden and decreased quality of life.
 Typical osteoporotic fractures include fractures of the vertebra, distal forearm and hip.
 Of the approximately 25 million American women who have osteoporosis, one third will have a documented fracture.
-Vertebral compression fractures account for 150,000 hospital admissions each year in the US with an average length of stay of 9 days.
+Vertebral compression fractures have accounted for approximately 150,000 hospital admissions each year in the US.

 Osteoporosis is a public health problem.
 There are 125 million people at risk for osteoporosis-related fractures worldwide including 35 million people in the US.
 Moreover, the fracture rate is increasing faster than the population is aging.
 During the course of their lifetime, 30% of all postmenopausal white women will develop osteoporotic fractures.